-Implementation Responsible Mitigation Measure Source Schedule Party Status / Date / Initials 52 The Permittee may proceed with Covered Activities only after the Permittee has ensured funding (Security) to complete any activity required by Condition 9 that has not been completed before Covered Activities begin.
+Mitigation Measure Source Implementation Schedule Responsible Party Status / Date / Initials 52 The Permittee may proceed with Covered Activities only after the Permittee has ensured funding (Security) to complete any activity required by Condition 9 that has not been completed before Covered Activities begin.
 Permittee shall provide Security as follows: a) Security Amount.
 The Security shall be in the amount of \$211,670.00.
 This amount is based on the cost estimates identified in Condition 9.1 above; b) Security Form.
 The Security shall be in the form of an irrevocable letter of credit (see Attachment 6) or another form of Security approved in advance in writing by CDFW's Office of the General Counsel; c) Security Timeline.
 The Security shall be provided to CDFW before Covered Activities begin or within 30 days after the effective date of the ITP, whichever occurs first; d) Security Holder.
 The Security shall be held by CDFW or in a manner approved in advance in writing by CDFW; e) Security Transmittal.
 If CDFW holds the Security, Permittee shall transmit it to CDFW with a completed Mitigation Payment Transmittal Form (see Attachment 7) or by way of an approved instrument such as escrow, irrevocable letter of credit, or other; f) Security Drawing.
 The Security shall allow CDFW to draw on the principal sum if CDFW, in its sole discretion, determines that the Permittee has failed to comply with the Conditions of Approval of the ITP; g) Security Release.
-The Security (or any portion of the Security then remaining) shall be released to the Permittee after all secured requirements have been met as evidenced by: • Timely submission of all required reports; • An on-site inspection by CDFW, and • Written approval from CDFW.
+The Security (or any portion of the Security then remaining) shall be released to the Permittee after all secured requirements have been met as evidenced by: • Timely submission of all required reports; • An on-site inspection by CDFW; and • Written approval from CDFW.
 Even if Security is provided, the Permittee must complete the required acquisition, protection and transfer of all HM lands and record any required conservation easements no later than 18 months from the effective date of the ITP.
-CDFW may require the Permittee does not complete these requirements within the specified timeframe.
-ITP Condition # 10 Before commencing ground- or vegetation-disturbing activities (or within 18 months of issuance of the ITP if Security is provided) Permittee 53
+CDFW may require the Permittee to provide additional HM lands and/or additional funding to ensure the impacts of the taking are minimized and fully mitigated, as ITP Condition # 10 Before commencing ground- or vegetation- disturbing activities (or within 18 months of issuance of the ITP if Security is provided) Permittee 55 1